courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 Electrocardiography

-: The ECG filtering procedure was implemented as per the [manufacturer application notes](https://www.biopac.com/wp-content/uploads/app242x.pdf).
+: The ECG signals were downsampled to 1000 Hz.
+The ECG filtering procedure was implemented as per the [manufacturer application notes](https://www.biopac.com/wp-content/uploads/app242x.pdf).
 Namely, a bidirectional butterworth highpass filter (cutoff: 2 Hz; order: 2) was first apply to remove low frequency artefacts such as respiration and baseline wander.
 A second-order IIR notch digital filter was performed to filter fundamental and specific harmonics (Q: 100; see
 [manufacturer application notes](https://www.biopac.com/wp-content/uploads/app242x.pdf) and [Bottenhorn et al., 2021](https://doi.org/10.1101/2021.04.01.437293)).
-A bidirectional butterworth lowpass filter (cutoff: 40 Hz; order: 2) was finally applied before downsampling the signal to 1000 Hz.
+A bidirectional butterworth lowpass filter (cutoff: 40 Hz; order: 2) was finally applied.
 The R-peaks were detected using a probabilistic approach as implemented in the [NeuroKit2 ProMAC method](https://neuropsychology.github.io/NeuroKit/functions/ecg.html#ecg-peaks).
 R-peaks were corrected using the same procedure as described above for the systolic peak detection.